10 Things I Hate About You: Adaptations

 In June 1999, the Scholastic Corporation published a novelization of the story, adapted by David Levithan.
 The story is retold as it is in the film, with each chapter written from the point of view of either Bianca, Cameron, Kat, Patrick, or Michael.

 In October 2008, ABC Family ordered a pilot episode of 10 Things I Hate About You, a half-hour, single-camera comedy series based on the film.
 Larry Miller is the only actor from the film to reprise his role of Walter Stratford in the TV series.
 The director of the film, Gil Junger, directed many of the episodes, including the pilot; the film's composer, Richard Gibbs, also returned to do the show's music.
 The series was adapted and produced by Carter Covington.
-The show premiered on July 7, 2009, and ended on May 24, 2010, lasting 20 episodes.
+The show premiered on 7 July 2009, and ended on 24 May 2010, lasting 20 episodes.

+Musical adaptation

 In April 2025, it was announced that Lena Dunham and Jessica Huang would be writing the book for a musical stage adaptation of 10 Things I Hate About You, with Carly Rae Jepsen and Ethan Gruska writing the score.
 The creative team will also include Christopher Wheeldon as director and choreographer and Tom Kitt as music supervisor, arranger, and orchestrator.
+It was announced on August 17, 2026, that the musical will begin performances on Broadway on August 17, 2027.

 Sequels

+On the 10th anniversary home video release, the screenwriters mentioned in an audio commentary that they were floating ideas around for 11 Things I Hate About You after the original film’s release.
+But ultimately, nothing came from it.

 In May 2012, a standalone sequel titled 10 Things I Hate About Life was announced to be in development with Gil Junger serving as director and screenwriter.
 Evan Rachel Wood and Thomas McDonell were cast in the lead roles, and while production commenced principal photography halted with delays in continuing the production.
 The movie was ultimately shelved indefinitely, resulting in legal action taken by its producers.

 In May 2025, a sequel was in development with the title 10 Things I Hate About Dating.
 Gil Junger will once again serve as director, with the filmmaker co-writing the script with Naya Elle James.
 Junger stated that similar to the previous movie being a William Shakespeare contemporary retelling, the new project will be based on Jean-Baptiste "Molière" Poquelin's The Misanthrope, or the Cantankerous Lover.
 The director expressed hopes that cast from the original movie would reprise the roles, in a variety of cameos or as a featured supporting cast alongside the new characters.
 The movie is intended to be the first in a trilogy of sequels, with the additional projects tentatively titled: 10 Things I Hate About Marriage, and 10 Things I Hate About Kids.
 Junger acknowledged that while Ledger cannot appear in the new installment, there will be reference and tribute made to the deceased actor.